Jeluva/Jeluva/README.md

 # 💫 About Me:
-📚 Currently a student of "Universidad Tecnologica Nacional"<br>🌱Currently Learning advanced topics in Algorithms and Data Structures<br>🔨 Expanding the capabilities of my proyects to enhance study sessions
+📚 Currently a student of "Universidad Tecnologica Nacional"<br>🌱Currently Learning advanced topics in Algorithms, OS and Data Structures<br>🔨 Expanding the capabilities of my proyects to enhance study sessions

 ## 🌐 Socials: